Femia > Health Library > Pregnancy > Pregnancy week by week > 17 weeks pregnant: Baby’s growth, position & belly changes

 At 17 weeks, your uterus is continuing to grow, and it may be positioned just below your belly button, which often creates a more visible bump.
 Hormonal shifts and increased blood volume can lead to mild congestion and occasional lightheadedness, so remember to stay hydrated and move slowly when standing up.

 Your center of gravity is beginning to shift, which can affect balance, so wearing comfortable, supportive shoes is a good idea.
 As your belly expands, you may also feel mild discomfort in your lower abdomen from round ligament stretching, especially with sudden movements.
+Using a pregnancy weight gain calculator can help you monitor healthy weight gain.

 17-week pregnant belly

 By 17 weeks, many women start to show a distinct bump, especially those with a smaller frame or previous pregnancies.
 The uterus is moving upward in the abdomen, and the bump is becoming more defined, reflecting your baby’s growth.
 Embrace these changes and consider wearing comfortable, maternity-friendly clothes to support your body as it adapts.
+Using a pregnancy-tracking app can help you monitor your belly changes and keep you informed about your little one’s development.

-Baby development at 17 weeks pregnancy
+Baby development at 17 weeks

 At 17 weeks, your baby’s bones are becoming stronger and are now hardening.
 The baby is also developing more active reflexes, like sucking and swallowing, as they practice movements essential for survival after birth.
-Sensory organs are maturing, and the baby’s ears are developing to the point where they may begin to hear faint sounds, including your voice.
-The baby is also growing rapidly in length, with a more proportionate body as limbs and torso continue to develop.

 17-week baby size